-Beginning with Origin 2022b, you can search for Template Center templates and install them directly from the Start menu.
+You can search for Template Center templates and install them directly from the Start menu.

 12.13.2 Themes and Copy/Paste Format

 An Origin Theme is a file containing a set of object properties.
 There are four kinds of Theme files in Origin: graph Themes, worksheet Themes, dialog Themes and function plot Themes.